-DM5 Low and Zero Carbon Energy
+DM4 Low and Zero Carbon Energy

-Where planning permission is required, development proposals which promote the provision of renewable and low/zero carbon energy such as schemes for energy from onshore wind; landfill gas; energy crops; energy from waste; anaerobic digestion; sewage gas; hydropower; biomass; combined heat and power; and solar will be permitted where it can be demonstrated that there is no unacceptable effect upon the interests of nature conservation, character and appearance of the landscape, visual, biodiversity, cultural heritage, air quality, odour, noise and residential amenity.
+The Council will encourage major development proposals to incorporate schemes which generate energy from renewable and low/zero carbon technologies.
+These technologies include onshore wind; landfill gas; energy crops; energy from waste; anaerobic digestion; sewage gas; hydropower; biomass; combined heat and power; and solar.

+These technologies will be permitted provided that: